Digital Twin

 The term digital twin (sometimes used interchangeably with "synthetic environment") refers to an in-silico, computer simulated analogue to a real-world system.
 It is often used to describe computer simulations that mirror real-world biological systems, engineering projects (like jet engines, wind turbines, or vehicles), and architectural spaces, as well as individual factories and warehouses within larger supply chains.

-These "digital twins" (computer simulations) mirroring real-world counterparts can be placed in different virtual environments.
-This allows them to be inexpensively and safely examined under a wide range of conditions, often exceeding the number and range of environments affordable or practical to test in the physical, offline world.
+These "digital twins" (individual entities or entire simulation models) mirroring real-world counterparts can be placed in different virtual environments, and have their parameters modified, to allow them to be inexpensively and safely examined under a wide range of conditions, often exceeding the number and range of environments affordable or practical to test in the physical, offline world.

-These simulations can also be used to generate synthetic data, perform low-cost tradespace analyses by modifying the digital system, and generate risk assessments by introducing simulated stochastic failures, among other things.
+These simulations can also be used to generate synthetic data, perform low-cost tradespace analyses, and generate risk assessments (e.g. by introducing simulated stochastic failures).

 All of these things can be fed back into the design of real-world systems, allowing them to be tested and improved online, before being built "in the real world" offline.